 Bus Stalls or Trapped on Tracks.
-If your bus stalls or is trapped on the tracks, get everyone out of the bus and off the tracks immediately.
+If your bus stalls or is trapped on the tracks, get everyone out and off the tracks immediately.
 Move everyone far from the bus at an angle, which is both away from the tracks and toward the train.

 Police Officer at the Crossing.
 If a police officer is at the crossing, obey directions.
-If there is no police officer, and you believe the signal is malfunctioning, contact your dispatcher to report the situation and ask for instructions on how to proceed.
+If there is no police officer, and you believe the signal is malfunctioning, call your dispatcher to report the situation and ask for instructions on how to proceed.

 Obstructed View of Tracks.
 Plan your route so it provides maximum sight distance at highway-rail grade crossings.
 Do not attempt to cross the tracks unless you can see far enough down the track to know for certain that no trains are approaching.
+Passive crossings are those that do not have any type of traffic control device.
 Be especially careful at "passive" crossings.
 Even if there are active railroad signals that indicate the tracks are clear, you must look and listen to be sure it is safe to proceed.